alinex/bash-lib/doc/function/tasks.md

 Often the functions are also named `check-...` for the ones which will return tasks and `task-...` for the ones really doing the job.
 The first one may do a lot of analyzation and output user information on stdout.
 The '|' character is not possible within the commans.
 If a pipe is neccessary put it within a function.
 Also some commands can be disabled in the list by preceding the command with an `#` character.
+If there are no tasks defined or the dynamic list will return no tasks it will end with a success message.
 Option    -t, --title `<title>`             # display text line above selection